 A linear power supply is able to deliver high-accuracy measurements with very low noise and little signal interference.
 However, they are typically heavier, larger in size and deliver less power with less efficiency.
 Switching power supplies, on the other hand, are more compact and deliver more power, but tend to have high-frequency noise and less accurate measurements.
 A switching power supply is often used when power density is an issue—as you can get significantly higher wattage with a low footprint—whereas a linear power supply is used when an application requires powering delicate analog circuitry.

 How to choose the right bench power supply

 Choosing the appropriate power supply and developing a deeper understanding of its functions and features allows engineers to run tests faster and make more precise measurements in the lab.
 There are a number of factors to consider when purchasing a bench power supply, but these are the most important.

 - Select a bench power supply with the correct power limits

 - Choose a bench power supply with remote sense voltage monitoring

 - Find a bench power supply with the appropriate response time

-Manually setting voltage values and current limits can be a waste of valuable time when running long or complex tests with a bench power supply.
+Manually setting voltage values and current limits can be a waste of valuable time when running long or complex tests.
 Thankfully, most bench power supplies come with a test sequence feature that allows for a basic level of programmability.
 Using the test sequences feature, an engineer can program voltage values, current limit values and time per step.
-This is a simple way to run a complex test with multiple pre-defined output voltages and timings without manually adjusting the settings on a bench power supply, allowing the operator more time to focus on getting quality measurements.
+This is a simple way to run a complex test with multiple pre-defined output voltages and timings without manually adjusting the settings on a power supply, allowing the operator more time to focus on getting quality measurements.